 But when you know that you can easily ride up a hill while still warming up your muscles and then easily get back up a hill to get home even though you’re tired, you’ll get on that e-bike way more often!
 And using the riding habit tips mentioned above, you’ll get exercise consistently and get fit on your e-bike.

 Exercise Benefits for Seniors and Physically-Impaired

 E-bike riding can provide great exercise for everyone.
 And that becomes even more clear when you consider how it can help seniors and the physically impaired.

 Unfortunately, many seniors have limitations when it comes to exercise.
-Walking or riding a conventional bike could be a problem for many reasons, including lack of strength, an injury, getting tired easily, or a chronic illness.
+Walking or riding a conventional bike could be a problem for many reasons, including a lack of strength, an injury, getting tired easily, or a chronic illness.

 But, as long as they have no problem with balancing on and riding a bike, an electric bike will help seniors get the motor assistance they need to get where they want to go.

-All of this is true for anyone who has physical limitations that would still allow them to ride an e-bike, no matter their age.
+This is true for anyone who has physical limitations that would still allow them to ride an e-bike, no matter their age.

 With the assistance of the motor, they can get where they need to go, get a good workout, and get proper cardiovascular exercise.

 Many people have wondered what the downside is to riding an electric bike versus a traditional one.
 And “exercise” is often brought up.